ucoruh/ce103-algorithms-and-programming-I/docs/syllabus/syllabus.tr.md

 ## A.    Course Description

-This course goal is to develop algorithm and programming expertise from scratch in a powerful way to provide a high-quality career path for students.
-The lecture will be based on expertise sharing and guiding students to find learning methods and practice for algorithm and programming topics.
-By making programming applications and projects in the courses, the learning process will be strengthened by practicing rather than theory.
-This course provides functional programming for C, C++, C#, and Java with up-to-date development environments.
+The objective of this course is to systematically build foundational skills in algorithms and programming, aimed at enhancing students' career prospects.
+The instructional approach focuses on the transfer of expert knowledge while guiding students in identifying effective learning techniques and practical applications within the realm of algorithms and programming.
+Emphasis is placed on hands-on projects and applications, fortifying the learning experience through practice over pure theory.
+The course covers functional programming in C, C++, C#, and Java, utilizing the latest development environments.

 ---